 - Websites relevant to your ad

-While your business may decide to only focus on the Google Search Network or Google Display Network, it’s worth mentioning that Google recommends this strategy for lead generation.
+While your business may decide to only focus on the Google Search Network or Google Display Network, it’s worth mentioning that Google recommends this strategy for digital lead generation.
 If you want to attract more high-quality leads, research using both channels.